ai-cfia/nachet-backend/docs/nachet-inference-documentation.md

 model builds upon the work of the previous one to deliver the final outcome.
 This process is defined as a pipeline of models.

-Each model delivers a result based on its inference, which is the conclusion it can reach from its training.
-The purpose of this document is to provide a technical design for the implementation of the inference request with multiple pipelines.
+Each model produces a result based on its inference, which is the process of machine learning to generate predictions from a dataset.
+The purpose of this document is to provide a technical design for the implementation of the inference request with multiple pipelines where the pipeline to run against is selected by a parameter.

 ## Glossary